 - have an appalling grasp of the passage of time, or

 - be British.

 Somehow, the cave was always ‘not far at all’, ‘wouldn’t take much longer’ and ‘can’t be more than half an hour’… every half hour’s hike.

 3. We didn’t prepare for a long hike.

 While not difficult, the hiking terrain consisted almost entirely of boulders, cliff sides, sometimes cobbled and pebbly.
 We had… flip-flops.

 On top of that, we had about half a bottle of water between the three of us.

 4. The cave was going to be lame anyway.

+I have a tendency which can be very confusing to people because it is so contrary.
 I can seem completely ambivalent – even hesitant – over an idea for the longest time, but the moment something about it tips over the (admittedly vague) threshold in my mind, I become its most committed advocate.
 And then I am most inventive about finding a way to make it happen.